michaelblackstock/maximo-client-bootcamp/labs/06_more_health_views_and_mobile.md

 - Schedule corrective activity
 - Plan a replacement

 For this demo, we will **review scheduled maintenance** using the asset timeline and Maintenance History chart.
+SCROLL DOWN TO BOTTOM OF PAGE

 ---